Quantum-inspired space-time PDE solver and dynamic mode decomposition: Results

-\textit{a.
-Bond dimension and compressibility:} To estimate the compressibility, we compute the bipartite entanglement entropy $S_{A|B}$ of the MPS space-time solution given by $S_{A|B}= -\sum_{j=1}^{\chi} s_j^2 \log_2 s_j^2$, where $s_j $ are the Schmidt coefficients at the bond partitioning the MPS into subsets $A$ and $B$ (See Ref.~\cite{orus2014practical} for more details).
+\paragraph{Bond dimension and compressibility:} To estimate the compressibility, we compute the bipartite entanglement entropy $S_{A|B}$ of the MPS space-time solution given by $S_{A|B}= -\sum_{j=1}^{\chi} s_j^2 \log_2 s_j^2$, where $s_j $ are the Schmidt coefficients of the MPS with the physical indices partitioned into $A$ and $B$ (See Ref.~\cite{orus2014practical} for more details).
 We note that the entanglement entropy $S$ is upper bounded by $\log(\chi)$.
 For each bipartition of the MPS, the corresponding entanglement entropy is interpreted differently.
-For bonds connecting the spatial tensors, $S$ determines the inter-scale correlations in space.
-Similarly, for temporal tensors, the bonds capture the interaction between slow and fast dynamics of the system.
-For the bond connecting the spatial and temporal tensors, $S$ captures the separability of variables $x$ and $t$.
-This is particularly insightful because the notion of separability is fundamental to the study of PDEs.
-For instance, in linear PDEs, such as the heat equation, the separation of variables yields a set of independent ODEs for each variable.
-Even for nonlinear PDEs, separability remains powerful in finding analytical solutions, with special conditions~\cite{Polyanin_Zhurov_2021}.
+First, the bond connecting the spatial and temporal tensors captures the separability of variables $x$ and $t$.
+This is particularly insightful because the notion of separability is fundamental to PDEs.
+For linear PDEs, such as the heat equation, the separation of variables yields analytical solutions.
+Even for nonlinear PDEs, separability remains a powerful tool for finding analytical solutions in specific cases~\cite{Polyanin_Zhurov_2021}.
+For separable solutions, the bonds connecting the spatial tensors determine the inter-scale correlations in space, and similarly, the bonds among the temporal tensors capture the interaction between slow and fast dynamics.
+However, for non-separable solutions, the bonds in the spatial and temporal parts carry correlations across the whole MPS chain.
+These cases are harder to characterize.